hydephp/buddy/README.md

 to only access the current project, that is more intended as a way to prevent accidental changes to unrelated projects and files.

+Buddy also allows you to open arbitrary files on the filesystem using the system default executable.
+This is immensely useful for development but is of course a security risk if you run Buddy on a public server.

 ## Roadmap

 * [ ] Add realtime Markdown editing